Are you looking to do a mass search and replace in WordPress?

 You can also use phpMyAdmin to find and replace text from your WordPress database.

-First you need to login to cPanel dashboard of your WordPress hosting.
-Scroll down to the database section and then click on phpMyAdmin.
+First, you need to log in to the cPanel dashboard of your WordPress hosting account.
+Then, scroll down to the Databases section and click on ‘phpMyAdmin’.

-The screenshot above is showing the cPanel dashboard on BlueHost.
+The screenshot above shows the cPanel dashboard on Bluehost.
 Your cPanel dashboard may look slightly different.

-You will need to enter your SQL query in this format:
+You will then need to enter your SQL query in this format:

 update TABLE_NAME set FIELD_NAME = replace(FIELD_NAME, 'Text to find', 'text to replace with');